Ancient Collisions, Modern Supply Chains: A New Map for Rare Earth Discovery

 Implications: Narrowing the Search

-For industry, the takeaway is clear: exploration can be more targeted.
+For the industry, the takeaway is clear: exploration can be more targeted.
 Instead of scanning entire continents, companies can focus on ancient tectonic belts—especially near stable cratons—reducing cost and uncertainty.

 What Comes Next?